The registration for physicians, patients and caregivers is now open.

 Affirmative defense guidelines

-- Keep the signed certificate with your oil at all times.
+- Keep your certification with your oil at all times.

-- Present your certificate if questioned by law enforcement.
+- Present your certification if questioned by law enforcement.

 - If not accepted and charged with possession, call an attorney or ask for court-appointed counsel.

-- Present your signed certificate 10 days prior to trial as directed.
+- Present your signed certification 10 days prior to trial as directed.

 How will patients get medical cannabis oil?

 In 2017, Virginia approved a regulatory program for the in-state production of medical cannabis oil by five providers initially, one per Health Service Area, who will grow, extract, dispense and deliver the medical cannabis oils.
 These licensed providers are called “pharmaceutical processors” in the Code, and are simply vertically-integrated dispensaries, meaning everything from growth through dispensation is done on one site by one provider.
-Once operational, patients will register with the program and then be able to fill their recommendation at one of five “pharmaceutical processors” in the Virginia.
+Patients and caregivers may now register with the program.
+Once facilities are operational in late 2019, they will be able to fill their recommendation at one of five “pharmaceutical processors” in Virginia.

 Is this only for oils?